dpither/super-smart-key/README.md

 Super Smart Key uses Bluetooth RSSI (Received Signal Strength Indicator) to approximate the distance to a Bluetooth device.
-Currently, the app requires Bluetooth devices to be already connected to the mobile device to be a potential key candidate.
+Currently, the app requires Bluetooth devices to be already connected to the mobile device to be considered a potential key candidate.

 To get started, tap the link button in the bottom right to link to an available key.
 Since the distance approximation can be influenced by obstructions or device output variability,